[All photos by BUILD LLC]

 Yep, you read that correctly: 6 months.

 After jumping through all the expected hoops, signing all the necessary paperwork, codes met, easements defined, we thought we were in the home-stretch, poised for groundbreak.
-(With any other site this would’ve been the case, but the site we were working with was special.)
 Then, a curveball came our way: Stormwater drainage.
 Beware of this beast.
-The intuitive and sensible route would be to drain down into the Thornton Watershed Creek located at the bottom of the ravine, which slopes southward on the property.
-This drainage plan made sense to us, to the geotech, and even the DPD.
+The intuitive and sensible route would be to drain down into the Thornton Creek Watershed located at the bottom of the ravine, which slopes southward on the property.
+This drainage plan made sense to us, to our well-respected geotech (soils engineer), and even the DPD (building department).
 It was an environmentally sensible strategy to collect stormwater from the site, tightline it down the slope and distribute it back into the creek.
+Besides being sensible, this pathway also struck us as the most appealing and environmentally sensitive solution since it minimized disturbance of the access road (and the large cedar trees that line our access road).
+Ah well, with some additional care and extra energy, the environmental and tree concerns can be mitigated nonetheless.

 We didn’t realize the issue was not about sensibility, but about arcane rules (see: lack of agreements) between various agencies that needed to be enforced.
 Since our water had to cross other City of Seattle land before it hit the creek, the sensible option became an impossible one.
 With the help of advocates at the DPD, we were guided towards an alternate solution that worked.
 But as these things go, this consumed a significant amount of time (months, in fact, to the permitting phase alone) and money (thousands of extra permitting dollars).
-One of the options that we didn’t pursue was site retention.
-We nixed the idea due to potential slope destabilization when the water would leave some sort of infiltration trench and head downslope.
+One of the options that we didn’t pursue was site retention – the creation of a large rock well on the property to hold and slowly release stormwater.
+We nixed the idea due given our wooded slope location and undesirable aesthetic and functional impacts on the property.
 Also, adding stormwater to the sanitary sewer system was a no-go (though we pushed, and hard).
 In the end, the irony of it all still gets us: All that time, money, and wheel-spinning just to install a stormwater collection system to direct stormwater from the site 150′ in the opposite direction of the ravine via a private easement into an open culvert at the street, and there it would begin its circuitous journey through maintained drainage areas to finally arrive at–wait for it–the Thornton Creek Ravine!

 And not being ones to squander the extra time added to the project, we worked through construction financing while the drainage permitting was in process.